 The sad part comes when the abused embraces the lies from the abuser as truth, thereby disregarding the real truth.
 At this point the abused feels like they are in chains of bondage with no way out.
 A trusted godly person is like a life preserver to the abused at this point.
 For “the mouth of the righteous is a well of life“ (Proverbs 10:11).
-(From an article titled, “Verbal Abuse in Marriage”)
+(From the Divorce.com article titled, “Verbal Abuse in Marriage”)

 • All forms of abuse follow a pattern that, left unchecked, will only increase over time.
 Injuries from verbal and emotional abuse can run deep and leave lasting scars.
 Many emotionally and verbally abused people reason that, because there are no bruises or broken bones, their abuse must not be serious.
 But it is. …If pain motivates you to act against emotional and verbal abuse, then listen and act.
 You may be saving more than your life.
 (Beth J. Lueders, from article titled, “Emotional and Verbal Abuse”)